Umuzi-org/ACN-syllabus/content/k8s/fluxcd/postgresql-buttons/_index.md

 # PostgreSQL buttons

-You'll notice your front end starts and your backend can't start because it can't find the postgres secret and that is likely because you don't have postgressql helm chart installed
+You'll notice your front end starts and your backend can't start because it can't find the PostgreSQL secret and that is likely because you don't have postgressql helm chart installed

 So let's start by adding the source for bitnami